TUM-I5/MolSim/deliverables/sheet2/README.md

 `TestApplyToAll:` Checks if applying a function to all particles in the container works as expected.
 Test: Utilizes a lambda function to set a boolean value in a map for each processed particle.
 Ensures that the function is applied to all particles in the container.

+All tests can be run using the `ctest` command.

 ## Continuous Integration
 In order to utilize continuous integration in the development cycle of our project, we use two GitHub Actions workflows that streamline both the development and documentation processes.
 The CMake workflow ensures consistent builds using different compilers (GCC, Clang) by configuring and building the project with CMake, considering platform-specific requirements and compiler settings (address sanitizer is activated).
 With this workflow, we ensure that our Molecular Dynamics simulation has the basic software engineering qualities such as compiler independence and a standardised build process, regardless of the user's system settings.
 This workflow also runs the tests we created.
 Simultaneously, we have also employed the GitHub Pages Deployment Workflow, which automates the deployment of Doxygen-generated documentation to GitHub Pages.
 This workflow generates Doxygen documentation, uploads it as an artifact and deploys it to GitHub Pages, providing accessible and up-to-date project documentation.